 For train tickets, cash was needed.
 First, the seller proposed a 1200 yen ticket.
-But as we had heard from Tourist Info that the ticket would be 850, we asked for that.
+But we had heard from Tourist Info that the ticket would be 850, so we asked for that.
 We got it.
 Later, we understood that the more expensive one would have been quicker.
 Our trip to Nagoya station took one hour.

-Nagoya station was very busy.
+Nagoya station was bustling.
 We bought Shinkansen tickets for 10 780 yen each.
 We had 20 minutes until our Nozomi train.
 The Shinkansen is the fastest train service in Japan.
 The train can reach speeds of up to 300 km per hour.
 There are three types of trains: Nozomi (the newest), Hikari, and Kodama.
 We had bought a 7-day JR pass, which is not valid for Nozomi trains, and we planned to use it during the last seven days of our trip, so we tried Nozomi out now.

 We booked the hotel Villa Fontaine Shiodome earlier through the internet.
 We followed the suggestion from Lonely Planet that in Japan, the best price-quality ratio is in business hotels.
 We can only agree with that.
 The hotel accepted check-in into the rooms from 3 PM, but they took our luggage, so we were ready to explore Tokyo.